git-for-windows/git-for-windows.github.io/File-names,-Branch-names,-Path-quotation,-Executable-bit-and-file-modes,-core.FileMode.md

 Likewise Windows will not be able to check out both an upper case and lower case version of a file(s).
 Apparently the vim repository has this 'two versions' Vim/vim problem.

-Windows alsao cannot checkout files which contain special characters, such as colon(:) etc. This can cause cross system management issues.
+Windows also cannot checkout files which contain special characters, such as colon(:) etc. This can cause cross system management issues.

 # Path Quotation